byu-cce270/content/docs/unit1/2_analyzing_managing_data/data_hw.md

 #### Part 3

 1. Navigate to the Summary Statistics page.
 2. On this page, you will see spots to use formulas to summarize the data taken at different places on the river (or stations).
-Use the appropriate formula and data from your “Copy of Streamflow data Part 2” sheet to make those calculations in the top half of the table.
+Use the appropriate formula and data from your “Streamflow data Part 2” sheet to make those calculations in the top half of the table.
 3. Most engineers when making calculations use Meters per Second.
 Using the conversion factor below (and absolute cell references) convert all of the cfs to cms

 #### Part 4